 Are you wondering why some people just light up the room from the moment they just walk in?
 Wondering how a stranger can read your mind so well?
-Do you wish to be quick-witted enough to instantly connect with people?
-Or have the ability to maintain harmonious relationships with everyone you are in contact with today?
-Then it’s time to get in touch with the traditional Korean concept Nunchi.
+Do you have the ability to maintain harmonious relationships with everyone you are in contact with today?
+If you don’t know why and how then it’s time to get introduced to the traditional Korean concept – Nunchi.

-- Nunchi is a Korean word which means ‘eye measure’
+- Nunchi is a Korean word which translates to ‘eye measure’.

-Introduced to Koreas for about 2500 years ago with the teachings of Confucius, Nunchi also known as noonchi is an art and ability to tune into other people’s thoughts and feelings.
+Introduced to Koreas about 2500 years ago with the teachings of Confucius, Nunchi, also known as noonchi, is an art and ability to tune into other people’s thoughts and feelings.
 In Korea, even children in their early years are well-aware of this concept.

-The Korean philosophy encompasses how to ascertain others mood by being with them and communicating effectively in high context culture (where harmony and the well-being of the group is preferred over individual achievement).
+The Korean philosophy encompasses how to ascertain others’ moods by being with them and communicating effectively in high context culture (where harmony and the well-being of the group are preferred over individual achievement).
 In Korea, personal relationships are more important than business.
 Thus, Nunchi is critical to strengthen interpersonal relationships and establish mutual trust.

 In Chinese culture, Nunchi means eye force/power, but the same in western culture is described as emotional intelligence.
 However, Euny Hong, the author of the book The Power of Nunchi: the Korean Secret to Happiness and Success, says that emotional intelligence primarily focuses on tapping into other people’s feelings but people with nunchi can take the temperature of a room that they walk in and adapt their actions accordingly.
 Nunchi relies on understanding your own status relative to the person with whom you’re interacting.